Efficient Variational Bayes Learning of Graphical Models with Smooth Structural Changes: Variational Inference

 \subsection{Simulated Annealing}

+As introduced in Section A in the appendix, the updated rules derived in Section~\ref{ssec:vi} can also be written in the manner of natural gradient ascent as:

-The ELBO is non-convex, and thus, the variational inference algorithm suffers from the issue of local maxima.
+where $\bm\theta$ denotes the parameters to be updated, $\nabla_{\bm\eta}\sL_1\big(\bm\theta^{\{i\}}\big)$ denotes the natural gradient of the evidence lower bound (ELBO) w.r.t. $\bm\theta$, and $0 < \rho < 1$ is the step size.
+Since the ELBO is non-convex, the above variational inference algorithm suffers from the issue of local maxima.
 To counteract this problem, we employ simulated annealing and modify the update rule of the variational inference in~\eqref{eq:nonconj_update_rule} as~\cite{{GZP:2018}}: